Natural Sleep Aids and Remedies

 6 min read

 If you're searching for a natural sleep aid to put an end to your insomnia, here's something to keep in mind.
 Some sleep aids and herbal remedies may help induce sleepiness.
-And even though the FDA does regulate dietary supplements, it treats them like foods rather than medications.
+The FDA regulates dietary supplements under a different set of regulations than "conventional" foods or drugs.
 Unlike drug manufacturers, the makers of supplements don’t have to show their products are safe or effective before selling them on the market.

 Melatonin is a hormone produced in the pineal gland in the center of your brain.
 Melatonin regulates the body's circadian rhythms.
 Those are daily rhythms such as your sleep-wake cycle.
 The levels of melatonin in the blood are highest prior to bedtime.